derykmakgill/511/draft.md

 ---
 layout: post
-title: Crypto-Austrianism and Digital Gold
+title: BTC contra Austrian economics
 ---

 I’ve been thinking a lot about how nobody knows anything about Austrian economics in Bitcoin.
 I think I've begun to understand why.